 Academicinvest.com describes the job functions of a UI designer in this way: “User interface designers are responsible for creating functional and visually appealing user interfaces for websites, databases, computer programs, and applications.
 They must ensure that icons and features displayed on the interface of a computer program can be easily interpreted by users without excessive explanation, thus making areas where users directly interact with technology easy and intuitive to use.”

-According to Paysa data, only 59 percent of UI designer positions require a bachelor’s degree.
+According to Paysa data, 74 percent of UI designer positions require a bachelor’s degree.
 Top skills you need in order to land a job as a UI designer include UI design, web design, user experience, and graphic design.

 UI designer salaries, per Paysa data.

 UX designers concentrate their efforts on improving the user experience with an application or website.
 The purpose of UX design is to make the product useful, enjoyable, and usable to the target audience.
 It involves research, design, testing, and implementation.

 Paysa data suggests that 78 percent of UX design positions require a bachelor’s degree, making it a bit more difficult to land the job without further education, but still well within reach for self-starters.
 Top skills needed are user experience, user interface design, web design, and interaction design.